 - 1. Paddlers are expected to be aware of their surroundings at all times.
 Paddlers passing each other on a close course shall pass LEFT to LEFT. - Be defensive in your paddling with larger vessels like sail and power boats.
 DO NOT ASSUME THEY SEE YOU.
 Adjust your course well in advance to avoid passing closely to a larger vessel.
 BE MINDFUL OF SWELLS.
 They can travel long distances and catch you unaware. - 3.
-Rowers shall stay OUTSIDE of the BOATING CHANNEL at all times.
+Rowers shall stay OUTSIDE of the BOATING CHANNEL at all times (because you are travelling BACKWARDS and cant see as well).
 See APPENDIX 2. - 4.
 Paddlers that go out on the lake (past the Coronation Rd. breakwater and buoy) must be equipped with appropriate safety equipment, experience, skills, hydration and communication gear as outlined in Appendix 1.
 They must also be approved for open water paddling by the President or Club Captain.